 Particular Interest:

-This paper takes us as far back as we can go regarding the Narrow Passage.
-Of particular interest is the mention of a naturally occurring “Black Rock Pier” extending out from the Narrow Neck that was used during the colonial war as a harbor.
+This paper takes us as far back as possible regarding the Narrow Passage.
+The mention of a naturally occurring “Black Rock Pier” extending out from the Narrow Neck used during the colonial war as a harbor is of particular interest.
 Perhaps the same one used by Hagoth to launch his ships:

 “And it came to pass that Hagoth, he being an exceedingly curious man, therefore he went forth and built him an exceedingly large ship, on the borders of the land Bountiful by the land Desolation and launched it forth into the west sea by the narrow neck which led into the land northward.”
 (Alma 63:5)